Skip to main content

 Learn

-What are Your Views about Families?
+What are Your Views About Families?

 What comes to your mind when you hear the word family?
-Perhaps thoughts of individuals who have influenced and shaped your life, or images of people coming together to celebrate holidays and other significant cultural events; maybe smells of home-cooked food, memories of conversations or arguments you had with loved ones, feelings of love, joy, or even sadness.
+Perhaps thoughts of individuals who have influenced and shaped your life, or images of people coming together to celebrate holidays and other significant events; maybe smells of home-cooked food, memories of conversations or arguments you had with loved ones, feelings of love, joy, or even sadness.

 Family is central to an individual’s life.
 Particularly when it comes to young children, family members assume critical roles that significantly affect children’s well-being and development.